flatironinstitute/spikeforest_old/README.md

 Prerequisites: [docker](https://docs.docker.com/) and [theiapod](https://github.com/magland/theiapod)

-First clone this repo and checkout this branch (currently dev2):
+First clone this repo and checkout this branch (currently dev):

 ```
 git clone https://github.com/flatironinstitute/spikeforest2
-git checkout -b dev2
+git checkout -b dev
 ```

 Next, set the KBUCKET_CACHE_DIR environment variable.
 This is where the cached files from kbucket will go.
 For example, you could use `export KBUCKET_CACHE_DIR=/tmp/sha1-cache`